Art Therapy: The Science Behind Why it Works.

 1. Art Therapy for Nonverbal Expression of Complex Emotions

+For many people with PTSD or neurodivergence, talking about emotions can feel impossible.
+Verbal expression may be blocked due to sensory overload, emotional flooding, or alexithymia.
 Research shows that trauma is often stored in implicit memory; emotional, sensory, and nonverbal experiences that words alone can’t access (Gantt & Tinnin, 2009).
 Art therapy allows these hidden emotions to surface through image, texture, and form.

 2. Safe Exploration Without Pressure

+Art therapy offers structure, but not rigidity.
+Unlike traditional talk therapy, which can feel exposing, art creates a safer, slower path to emotional exploration.
 In my clinical work, clients often create symbolic images (like butterflies, cages, or empty frames) that reflect deep emotions they struggle to articulate.
 Research by Grossman (2021) shows that art therapy environments are perceived as more emotionally safe and less overwhelming for trauma survivors.

-3. Built-In Mindfulness for a neurodivergent brain
+3. Built-In Mindfulness for a Neurodivergent Brain

+Making art invites focus, rhythm, and repetition, which are key components of mindfulness.
+For trauma survivors or neurodivergent individuals who may find traditional meditation challenging, art can be a more accessible path.
 A study from Drexel University (Belkofer et al., 2014) found that just 45 minutes of art-making reduced cortisol levels in 75% of participants.
 Clay-based work has also been shown to increase calming brainwaves like alpha and delta (Kruk et al., 2014).

 “The tactile nature of clay encourages regulation… promoting a grounded connection to the physical self.” — Hinz, 2009